DBlue04/stock_market_with_big4/README.md

 # stock_market_with_big4
-"I will gather information and predict the future of AMZN, DPZ, BTC, and NFLX to see what will happen in the future.
+"I will gather information and predict the future of Tesla's stock to see what will happen in the future.